 I get tired easily in winter, especially when I’m wearing layers and feeling the bulk of their weight on my petite frame by trying to conquer too many places in a day.

 Conserving energy is something you need to do in winter in order to stay healthy, by taking your trip slower than usual.
-Again, this has to do with harmonizing our energy in accordance to the cosmic energy that surrounds us.
+Again, this has to do with harmonizing our energy in accordance with the cosmic energy that surrounds us.
 You might reference this conserving of energy to the farmers in cold climates in olden days.
 They don’t do hard work in their fields during winter – the most ‘taxing work’ they do is make babies!

 How to Dress for Winter